Simulation#

 Ray-tracing#

 The ray-tracing part of the simulation deals with the paths of the neutrons through space.
-Thus the geometric effects in the optics can be understood, as they path of the neutrons are traced through the known guide system.
+Thus the geometric effects in the optics can be understood, as the path of the neutrons are traced through the known guide system.

 Monte Carlo ray-tracing#